cstuhlfire/WorkoutTracker/README.md

 displays the most recent seven workouts and graphs the total time per workout and total weight lifted.

 The specific type of exercise is also graphed by percent of total workouts.

+The application was developed using express server connecting to MongoDB/Mongoose.

+The application is deployed through Heroku connecting to AtlasDB.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)